The Brave One (2007 film): Plot

 Fuelled by rage and a need for vengeance, Erica begins to track down the three men who killed David.
 Meanwhile, she strikes up a friendship with Detective Sean Mercer, who is investigating the vigilante killings around the city.
 The detective shares the name of a vicious criminal he is unable to prosecute.
 When the criminal is found dead near a parking garage, Mercer inspects the area and begins to suspect Erica.
-Mercer takes Erica with him to interview the prostitute she had saved, but the prostitute does not let on that she recognizes Erica.
-Mercer privately indicates to Erica that he suspects her, but is struggling with what to do about it.
+He takes her with him to interview the prostitute she had saved, but the prostitute does not let on that she recognizes Erica.
+Mercer privately indicates to Erica that he suspects her but is struggling with what to do about it.

 The police ask Erica to identify one of the suspects in her attack.
 Though she recognizes the assailant, she does not identify him.
-She is later informed the police have found her engagement ring at a pawn shop, and goes there to get a name, address and phone number of who sold it to them.
-She tracks down one of her attacker's ex-girlfriends.
-The woman is initially too frightened to reveal her boyfriend's whereabouts, but she later sends Erica the video recording of her attack and his address.
-Erica forwards the video onto Mercer.
+She is later informed that the police have found her engagement ring at a pawn shop and goes there to get a name, address, and phone number of who sold it to them.
+She tracks down one of her attacker's ex-girlfriends, who sends Erica the video recording of her attack and his address.
+Erica forwards the video to Mercer.

-Erica tracks down all three men, and confronts and kills two of them before freeing her dog.
-She struggles with the third attacker who gains the upper hand just as Mercer arrives.
+Erica tracks down all three men and confronts and kills two of them before freeing her dog.
+She struggles with the third attacker, who gains the upper hand just as Mercer arrives.
 As Mercer attempts to arrest the attacker, Erica retrieves her weapon and prepares to execute him.
 Mercer persuades Erica to lower her gun, but after looking into her pleading eyes, hands her his own gun to use instead, and Erica shoots the attacker dead.
 Mercer then insists that Erica wound him with her gun, which she does, allowing them to frame her attackers for the vigilante killings.
-Mercer then places her gun in the last attacker's hand, and Erica leaves.
-She walks through Central Park joined by her dog.
+Mercer then places her gun in the last attacker's hand, and Erica walks away through Central Park joined by her dog.